 H-1B Non-Immigrant Employment Visa

-The U.S. Department of Homeland Security (DHS) states the H-1B visa is appropriate for employment authorization in a "specialty occupation" that requires both a "theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor's or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States."
+The U.S. Department of Homeland Security (DHS), through the U.S. Citizenship and Immigration Services (USCIS), states the H-1B visa is appropriate for employment authorization in a "specialty occupation" that requires both a "theoretical and practical application of a body of highly specialized knowledge and attainment of a bachelor's or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States."

 - Bachelor's degree is the minimum entry requirement for the position.